• Skip to main content

 The first factor to consider is light intensity, which refers to the brightness of the LED grow light.
 The light intensity required for cannabis growth varies depending on the growth stage of the plant.

 During the vegetative stage, plants require lower light intensity than during the flowering stage.
 Therefore, it’s essential to choose an LED grow light that can provide the appropriate light intensity for each growth stage.
-Most modern lights have dimmers to accomplish this easily.

 Spectrum

-The next crucial factor to pay attention to is the light spectrum.
+The next crucial factor to pay attention to is the LED grow light spectrum.
 As mentioned earlier, different light spectra affect cannabis growth differently.
 The light spectrum of an LED grow light determines the wavelengths of light that your plants will receive, affecting their growth and development.

 When choosing an LED grow light, make sure to select one with a spectrum that matches the growth stage of your crop.
 Again, a full-spectrum white LED grow light does this best.